 3.3 Contribution by Age Group to Earlier Detection.
 The contribution of the temporal shift towards smaller sized tumors (2.92 years) represents the net of 5.02 years from <1cm tumors, 2.43 years from 1-2cm tumors and -4.79 years from 2-3cm, 3-5cm, and ≥5cm tumors (Table 1).
 Of the overall contribution of the growing share of <1 cm tumors, 50-59 years olds contributed the most followed by 60-69 and 70-79 years olds.
 Similarly, of the overall contribution of the growing share of 1-2 cm tumors, 70-79 years olds contributed the most followed by 60-69 and 50-59 years olds.
 Combining the effect of growing shares of smaller sized tumors and shrinking shares of larger sized tumors, earlier detection in 70-79 year olds contributed the most among all age groups to the net contribution of earlier detection.

 3.4.
 Varying Level of Overdiagnosis.
 Our primary analysis assumed an overdiagnosis level of 10% among <1cm, 1-2cm, and 2-3cm tumors.
-In secondary analysis, we varied the overdiagnosis level among these tumors sizes between 0% and %).
-As the percentage of overdiagnosis among these tumors sizes increased, the gain in life expectancy decreased because case fatality rates (from both breast cancer and competing causes of death) increased. level, the reductions in case fatality rates from breast cancer . t a 20% overdiagnosis level, the contributions to the 10.31year gain in life expectancy were: 6.78 years from reductions in case fatality rates from breast cancer (66%), 2.32 years from the temporal shift to smaller sized tumors (23%), and 1.23 years from reductions in case fatality rates from competing causes of death (12%).
-We also independently varied the overdiagnosis level for <1cm tumors and 1-3cm .
+In secondary analysis, we varied the overdiagnosis level among these tumors sizes between 0% and 52% (Figure 3).
+As the percentage of overdiagnosis among these tumors sizes increased, the gain in life expectancy decreased because case fatality rates (from both breast cancer and competing causes of death) increased.
+As the overdiagnosis level increased, the proportionate contribution from reductions in case fatality rates from breast cancer increased while the proportionate contribution from earlier detection decreased.
+For example, at a 20% overdiagnosis level, the contributions to the 10.31-year gain in life expectancy were: 6.78 years from reductions in case fatality rates from breast cancer (66%), 2.32 years from the temporal shift to smaller sized tumors (23%), and 1.23 years from reductions in case fatality rates from competing causes of death (12%).
+We also independently varied the overdiagnosis level for <1cm tumors and 1-3cm tumors (Supplementary Materials Figure 1).
+For example, at overdiagnosis levels of 97% for <1cm tumors and 35% for 1-3cm tumors, the contribution to the 7.58-year gain in life expectancy were: 6.40 years from reductions in case fatality rates from breast cancer (84%), 0.22 years from the temporal shift to smaller sized tumors (3%), and 0.98 years from reductions in case fatality rates from competing causes of death (13%).

 4. Discussion